 Exporting a truncated report from the Report Viewer generates a file with only the existing rows.

-Incremental loading has no effect on Dashboards, Chained Reports, or Scheduled Reports.
+Incremental loading has no effect for Dashboards, Chained Reports, or Scheduled Reports.
 Exporting from the Report Tree and Advanced Report Designer is not affected by incremental loading.

-Beginning with v2018.1, Advanced Reports and Express Reports now support Infinite Scrolling.
-With Incremental Loading enabled, scrolling or paging through the Report Viewer will cause additional rows to be loaded automatically as needed.
-This eliminates the additional step of having to manually load groups of rows at a time.
+With Incremental Loading enabled, in certain conditions, scrolling or paging through the Report Viewer will cause additional rows to be loaded automatically instead of needing to click the Truncated Results Displayed alert icon each time.

 Conditions for Infinite Scrolling

 Infinite Scrolling requires reports to be designed in a certain manner.
-If the conditions are not met, users will need to manually step through the rows instead.
+If the conditions are not met, users will need to manually step through the rows instead by clicking the icon.